 The Associate of Arts (AA) Degree is appropriate for students who plan to transfer to the university to earn a baccalaureate degree in various areas of study, typically within the Arts and Humanities and/or Social and Behavioral Sciences disciplines.
-Students should work with an academic advisor to customize a pathway to align with their specific career and/or transfer goals.
+Students should select a pre-designed pathway or work with an academic advisor to customize a pathway to align with their specific career and/or transfer goals.